I hope everyone has managed to stay safe and as dry as

 The FMLA Insights blog has a great post about whether

-employees are eligible for FMLA leave when a natural disaster strikes
+employees are eligible for FMLA leave when a natural disaster strikes.
+To sum

 up succinctly, the FMLA does not require employers to give employees time off